-Disappointed that an earlier proposed Hospital restoration project could not proceed due to lack of funds, the Patrons of Cowane’s Hospital Trust now propose a major conservation project initially focussing on the repair of the historic fabric of the building.
+In April, 2019, the Patrons of Cowane’s Hospital Trust began a major conservation project at Cowane’s Hospital which focused on the repair of the historic fabric of the building.
 This project is due for completion in December, 2019.

-Benjamin Tindall, an accredited conservation architect, has been appointed to prepare proposals and manage the conservation works.
-All repairs will be carried out to the highest possible standards and in accordance with conservation best practice.
+Benjamin Tindall, an accredited conservation architect, was appointed to prepare proposals and manage the conservation works.
+All repairs have been carried out to the highest possible standards and in accordance with conservation best practice.
 The preparation of the proposals has involved collaboration with the historic environment sector including Historic Environment Scotland, Stirling Council conservation planners, Stirling City Heritage Trust and Graciela Ainsworth, conservator.

-Laing Traditional Masonry Group Limited has been appointed to carry out the conservation works including harling and lime washing the external walls, stone repairs and the repairs of the roof, rainwater goods, windows and doors.
-Specialists will be employed to repair the external lanterns and Graciela Ainsworth, conservator will be carrying out the repairs to the statue of John Cowane and the stone panels inscribed with biblical quotations.
-The conservation project started on site in April, 2019 and is programmed for completion in late October.
-The Patrons are currently investigating following the external repairs with a second phase of internal improvements.
+Laing Traditional Masonry Group Limited was appointed to carry out the conservation works including harling and lime washing the external walls, stone repairs and the repairs of the roof, rainwater goods, windows and doors.
+Specialists will be employed to repair the external lanterns and Graciela Ainsworth, conservator is carrying out the repairs to the statue of John Cowane and the stone panels inscribed with biblical quotations.
+The conservation project is programmed for completion in December, 2019.

 The Patrons how now agreed to proceed with a second phase of internal improvements which are programmed to start on site in January and to be completed by late summer, 2020.